 - Using Disability Transportation Services In College

-What if I have to give a statement to campus security?
+What if I have to give a statement to campus police?

-In some cases, students who are filing a report or who witnessed an event will be asked to give a statement to campus security.
-While there are many cases where I can provide meaningful information, there are definitely times where I did not see anything that was going on or that I can’t say things with certainty.
+In some cases, students who are filing a report or who witnessed an event will be asked to give a statement to campus security officers or the police.
+While there are many cases where I can provide meaningful information, there are times where I did not see anything that was going on or that I can’t say things with certainty.
 In these cases, it’s helpful to write or say something like this:

 - “I have low vision/I am blind and use a blindness cane, and as a result I did not see anything that was going on.”